 Cycle Highway Academies

-The next edition of the Cycle Highway Academy will take place in Copenhagen, home of the Supercykelstier, on Thursday 24th and Friday 25th of May 2018.
+This edition of the Cycle Highway Academy took place in Copenhagen, home of the Supercykelstier, on Thursday 24th and Friday 25th of May 2018.

 This third Cycle Highway Academy was organized on the 28th and of February and the 1st of March 2018 in Essen.
 This Cycle Highway Academy was a two-day session, focusing on the “Selling & Promoting” where the tools of the Interreg NWE CHIPS project (Cycle Highway Innovation project) have been shared.